-Is either the victim or the alleged perpetrator at risk of physical harm as a result of this incident (for example, bullying or 'retribution' by peers)?

-Do they share classes?

-Do they share break times?

-Do they share transport to/from school?
+In the classroom Do they share classes?
+Who would be vulnerable?
+Is the level of supervision adequate?
+Are staff in the classroom aware of the risk?
+Out of the classroom Do they share break times?
+Do there need to be specific arrangements for moving around the school?
+Specific arrangements for PE/Swimming?
+Specific arrangements for after school clubs?
+External factors including family Do they share transport to/from school?
 Are they likely to come into contact with each other (or anyone else involved in/with knowledge of the incident) outside of school?

-How can such contact be limited?

 Is there a risk of harm from social media and gossip?